arharish111/File-consistency-and-update-protocols/README.md

 # File-consistency-and-update-protocols
-Distributed systems project on consistency maintenance and update protocols
+Distributed systems project on consistency maintainance and update protocols